heymiguel/endgame-things/index.md

 ## A Spiritual Experience

-#### Thoughts and Prayers
 The ticketing system here in Toronto collapsed under the weight of everyone hitting `F5` repeatedly when ticket sales went live.
 So, i prayed to the Marvel gods, whispering my silent request to get tickets every time I refreshed the Cineplex webpage.
 THis first part of my pilgrimage took *3.5 hours* of prayer.
 At minute 215, with my credit card still warm from the speed at which i had to complete the online transaction (else lose my 5 minute grace period online hold), I started thinking about what other preparation I needed to complete.

-####Cleansing the self
 Before one undergoes a spiritual dialogue, most world religions recommend some sort of _cleansing of the soul_ or similar preparation; an emptying of self and an abstinence from worldly things.
 Knowing that there would be some on the internet that would be less tactful and polite (read: _assholes_ and _trolls_), the first piece of my ritual abstinence would be to mute the internet in the days between opening day and saturday.
-Adding to this, there would be individuals in my place of work that would discuss this in vague and "non-contextual spoiler" terms - so I had to add that to the things I would cut out of my life, at least temporarily.
+The second piece would involve individuals in my place of work that may discuss this in vague and "non-contextual spoiler" terms - so I had to add that to the things I would cut out of my life, at least temporarily.

 Avengers Fasting:
 - no reddit